 Back to food – she is so picky that she will not even eat real treats that most cats go crazy for food such as tuna or chicken!

-This strange behaviour led me to start researching cat care by talking to vets, cat owners and pet store employees in Collingwood.
+r led me to start researching cat care by talking to vets, cat owners and pet store employees in Collingwood.
 I have also been looking online and I have found a few very well-researched articles on cat obesity that I urge my cat loving friends to take a glance at.

 Because of this valuable information gathered from multiple sources, I have successfully switched Mama, the pickiest pet princess I know, from dry food to wet food.
 She gets multiple small meals a day to mimic her true hunting nature.

 She still loves the sound of her dry food in the container, so she gets it as a treat for doing desirable things (playing, eating her wet food, jumping onto the windowsill, etc).

 She is drinking more water, having fewer poops, urinating more and has more energy to play outside (supervised of course).
 She even chases squirrels now to get her daily dose of cardio.
 She sleeps longer, is less skittish and seems to be in less pain.
 I am weighing her in very soon and I strongly believe she has lost a little bit of weight.

 Is your kitty a bit chubby or getting older, check out this article.
 Paying attention to our beloved pet’s biological needs can potentially save your wallet from expensive trips to the vet, and contributes to a high quality of life.